fcvirtual/fcvirtual/README.md

 ![Logo](logo.png "Logo")

-I develop web applications for clients and contract based B2B.
-I am also open for full or part time employment as a Front-End Engineer.
+I develop web applications for clients and contract-based B2B.
+I am also open to full or part-time employment as a Front-End Engineer.
 Please feel free to contact me with any questions or opportunities.
 I look forward to working with you!

 <br>